NeuroCure Research Fellowships for Female Postdocs in the Neurosciences

 Tatiana Korotkova

 Tatiana Korotkova's research project focused on the interactions between subgroups of hypothalamic neurons as well as the regulation of hypothalamic circuits by cortical afferents.
-In 2017 Dr. Korotkova moved to Cologne to head a research group at the MPI Institute for Biology of Ageing.
-She is currently a full (W3) professor and managing director of the Institute for Vegetative Physiology at the Faculty of Medicine, University of Cologne.
+In 2017, Dr. Korotkova moved to Cologne to head a research group at the MPI Institute for Biology of Ageing.
+Since 2019, she has been a full professor (W3) and director of the Institute for Systems Physiology at the University of Cologne, as well as principal investigator and head of the research area "Environment - Organism Level" in the Cluster of Excellence CECAD.

 Veronica Witte